About the bill

 Sponsor and status

 Sponsor.
 Representative for New York's 6th congressional district.
 Democrat.

 Length: 7 pages

-This bill was introduced on May 18, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 18, 2017, in a previous session of Congress, but it did not receive a vote.

 Jul 29, 2015